jannikmi/timezonefinder/README.md

 `numpy`

 `numba` and its Requirements

+When you only look up a few points once in a while, the compilation time is probably outweighing the benefits!
-(if speed is not that important to you, just delete all the '@jit(...)' annotations)
+So if you do not want to install this, just delete all the '@jit(...)' annotations.

 #Installation:

-- Install all the required packages (see 'Requirements' above)
+- Install all the required packages (see above)
 - download timezonefinder.py and timezone_data.bin
-- put them in the directory you want them to use them from.
+- put them in the directory you want to use them from.

 #Usage: